chriscareycode/cosmic-unicorn/README.md

 ## [cosmic paste](cosmic-paste/)

 Paste from clipboard to the Cosmic Unicorn

+This weekend hack project currently only supports pasting to 4 cosmic unicorns.
+I will update the project to support pasting both to 1 or 4 cosmic unicorn soon..

 - Written in HTML and Vanilla JavaScript

 [cosmic paste](cosmic-paste/)

 ![Cosmic Emojis](https://chriscarey.com/images/pimoroni/unicorn/cosmic-paste-1.jpeg "Cosmic Paste")